ipazc/mtcnn/README.rst

     :target: https://travis-ci.org/ipazc/mtcnn

-Implementation of the MTCNN face detector for TensorFlow in Python3.4+.
+Implementation of the MTCNN face detector for Keras in Python3.4+.
 It is written from scratch, using as a reference the implementation of
 MTCNN from David Sandberg (`FaceNet's MTCNN <https://github.com/davidsandberg/facenet/tree/master/src/align>`_) in Facenet.
 It is based on the paper *Zhang, K et al. (2016)* [ZHANG2016]_.

 .. image:: https://github.com/ipazc/mtcnn/raw/master/result.jpg